SkinetTeam/Skinet-MEST-C/docs/Using-the-Inference-Notebook.md

 ## 1. Requirements
 At that time, you will at least need the following resources to run the inference notebook :
-* One or more weights file(s) (a weights file is a folder containing an `assets`, `variables` folder and a `saved_model.pb` file, they might be zipped so you need to unzip it) in the same folder as the different tools.
-Images should be put in a sub-directory named `images\<Mode name>`;
+* The weights file(s) (a weights file is a folder containing an `assets`, `variables` folder and a `saved_model.pb` file, they might be zipped so you need to unzip it) in the same folder as the different tools.
+Those wight files (cortex, mest_main and mest_glom) can be uploaded from the realease section of this repo.

-* An image to start an inference, it should be placed in a directory named `images` in a subdirectory named as the inference mode you want to use with it (for example, a subdirectory names `main`).
+* At least one image to start an inference, it should be placed in a directory named `images` in a subdirectory named as the inference mode you want to use with it (for example, a subdirectory named `main`).
+We recommand that you use the inference mode named "main" to start.

   To get performance metrics for an image, you will also need an annotations file (see [Supported formats](Annotations-format-compatibility.md#supported-formats)) having the same name as the image in the same folder.